Accio/causal_drug_discovery/README.md

 Ci4d3: Causal inference for drug discovery and development
 ===
-Jitao David Zhang, Tom Michoel, Zhiwen Jiang
+Jitao David Zhang

-We offer practitioners of drug discovery and development reproducible tutorials for doing causal inference with Python and R. It accompanies a review article on the same topic which will be published soon.
+This repository offers practitioners of drug discovery and development reproducible tutorials for doing causal inference with Python and R. It accompanies a review article on the same topic which will be published soon.

-The repository is currently being actively updated.
-Feedback through issues and pull requests are welcome.

 The repository is shared with the CC-BY 4.0 license.
+The context is being actively updated.
+Feedback through issues and pull requests are welcome .

+## Acknowledgement

+I thank Tom Michoel and Zhiwen Jiang for inspirations and discussions.

 ## Causal inference with DoWhy package in Python